crusher083/dgl/docs/source/guide/training-graph.rst

     import dgl.data
     dataset = dgl.data.GINDataset('MUTAG', False)

-Each item in the graph classification dataset is a pair of a graph and its label.
-One can speed up the data loading process by taking advantage of the DataLoader, by customizing the collate function to batch the
+Each item in the graph classification dataset is a pair of an input graph and its label.
+We can speed up the data loading process by taking advantage of the DataLoade class by customizing the collate function to batch the
 graphs:

 .. code:: python